-With some employees continuing to work from home as working patterns readjust, certain benefits may no longer be worth having.
+With more than 40% of employees still working either part-time or full-time from home, certain benefits may no longer be worth having.
 For example:

-- Although fitness clubs are open, employees may not be able to make much use of memberships if the gym is located near a workplace and they are partially or wholly working from home. - Company cars might be seeing little use, but pausing or ceasing the benefit is not easy.
+- Employees may not be able to make much use of fitness club memberships if the gym is located near a workplace and they are partially or wholly working from home. - Company cars might be seeing little use, but pausing or ceasing the benefit is not easy.
 For example, just cancelling the car's insurance will make no difference.
 To pause or cease a company car benefit, the car must be unavailable for a period of at least 30 days, and the employee must not have access to the car.

-As regards supplying laptops and other equipment or supplies so that employees can work from home, HMRC has published guidance on what can be provided tax-free.
-For example, as long as there is insignificant private use, laptops can be provided along with broadband (but not if broadband was already installed).
+As long as there is insignificant private use, laptops can be provided tax-free, along with broadband (but not if broadband was already installed).